Vacua in locally de Sitter cosmologies, and how to distinguish them: Acknowledgments

 \section{Acknowledgments}

-We thank University of Nottingham Ningbo China colleagues Daniele Garrisi and Richard Rankin for interesting discussions.
+We thank University of Nottingham Ningbo China colleagues Daniele Garrisi and Richard Rankin for interesting discussions and the anonymous referees for help with the presentational focus.
 The work of JL was supported by United Kingdom Research and Innovation Science and Technology Facilities Council [grant number ST/S002227/1].
 For the purpose of open access, the authors have applied a CC BY public copyright licence to any Author Accepted Manuscript version arising.